mommy003/r2redux_version4/README.md

 # DATA PREPARATION
 **a.
 Statistical testing of significant difference between R2 values for p-value thresholds:** r2redux requires only phenotype and estimated PGS (from PLINK or any other software).
 Note that any missing value in the phenotypes and PGS tested in the model should be removed.
-If we want to test the significant difference of R^2 values for p-value thresholds, r2_diff function can be used with an input file that includes the following fields (also see test_ukbb_thresholds_scaled in the example directory and r2_diff function in the manual).
+If we want to test the significant difference of R^2 values for p-value thresholds, r2_diff function can be used with an input file that includes the following fields (also see test_ukbb_thresholds_scaled in the example directory or read dat1 file embedded within the package and r2_diff function in the manual).

 - Phenotype (y)